peterturo/better-bets/README.md

 ### Local Web App

-Run the Web App from the CI (view at http://localhost:5000/)
+Run the Web App from the CI using Flask (view at http://localhost:5000/)

 ```sh
 FLASK_APP=web_app flask run